 Clinical research is patient related research and includes patient-based research (including clinical trials), epidemiological studies, and outcomes and health management (implementation) research.
-Clinical studies in the Center for Comparative Translational Research involve patients from the Purdue University Veterinary Teaching Hospital or samples from the Animal Disease Diagnostic Laboratory.
+Clinical studies in the Center for Comparative Translational Research involve patients from the Purdue University Veterinary Hospital or samples from the Animal Disease Diagnostic Laboratory.

 For further information regarding Clinical Research please contact: